All Articles/

 McKinney's rapid growth and ideal climate create perfect fire ant conditions.
 Learn proven control strategies and prevention tips for North Texas homeowners.

-McKinney's explosive growth from a small farming community to a thriving suburb of 200,000+ residents has created a perfect storm for fire ant infestations.
+McKinney's explosive growth from a small farming community to a thriving suburb of over 200,000 residents has created a perfect storm for fire ant infestations.
 The combination of constant soil disturbance from new construction, irrigation systems maintaining optimal moisture levels, and North Texas's ideal climate has made fire ants one of the most persistent challenges facing McKinney homeowners.

 Unlike many pest problems that are seasonal, fire ants remain active year-round in Collin County's temperate climate.
 Understanding their behavior, biology, and the specific conditions that make McKinney so attractive to them is crucial for effective long-term control.